WhiteMemory99/telecharm-userbot/README.md

 ## Usage

-After logging in just send `.help` command to any chat to get the available commands or share Telecharm.
+Telecharm will automatically gather, generate and update documentation for all the commands you have.
+No matter whether you use 3-rd party plugins or write them yourself. <br />At first launch, send `.help` to any chat to create your personal guide page.

 Thanks for using **Telecharm** :)

+## Writing custom plugins

+_SOON_